Health TestingThis is what helps separate us from the rest.

 Testing sets us apart from other breeders!

-- Our puppies are loved, held, snuggled, cuddled, socialized with kids, people and other dogs, exposed to different sights and sounds, textures and experiences so they will be amazing dog when they grow up!
+- Our puppies are loved, held, snuggled, cuddled, socialized with kids, people and other dogs, exposed to different sights and sounds, textures, and experiences so they will be an amazing dog when they grow up!

 - We are careful to make sure you remove your shoes and wash your hands before you handle your puppy.

 - If you have questions or concerns, need some advice or just want to chat I am here for you and will email you back and return your phone calls!

 - When you purchase one of our pups you are family!

 - We take our dogs/puppies back if you can no longer care for them.
 Please don’t let them go to a shelter.